 - This dish can take the spiciness.
 If your family likes spicy foods, add hot pepper to your liking or more of the chili powder.

-- Serve this skillet Gypsy schnitzel dinner over mashed potatoes, noodles, or rice for the ultimate comfort.
+I like to serve it over mashed potatoes, noodles, or rice for the ultimate comfort food.

 Skillet Gypsy Schnitzel Dinner